You want smart political talk without the meltdowns?

 Russia will have far greater respect for our country when I'm leading it.

-It's possible, but I won't be given a little reset button like Hillary.
+But I won't be given a little reset button like Hillary.

 Here, press this piece of plastic.

-I looked at her like, what Is she doing?
+I looked at her like, what is she doing?

 There's no reset button.